Honkl/general-ai/README.md

 * TORCS (car racing simulator)
 * Mario (a well known arcade game)

 For each game there must be specific interface implemented (in term of communication with AI).
-There are three layers (levels) of abstraction.
-* Higher layer - a controller that is available to "call the game" a get its result.
-* Mid layer - a game itself
-* Lower layer - an AI script that answers game's requests.

-The communication between layers is via redirected standard I/O, using information encoded into JSON strings.
+TODO

 ## Project structure
 ### Controller